MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 ## Before you begin

 This article is intended for administrators in environments where the account used to run the ODT has admin privileges on the client device.
 This can be achieved by either using a software deployment solution or allowing the users to run installations with admin privileges.
-For enterprise environments we recommend using [Microsoft Intune](/mem/intune/apps/apps-add-office365) or [Microsoft Endpoint Configuration Manager](deploy-microsoft-365-apps-configuration-manager.md) to deploy Microsoft 365 Apps from the cloud.
+For enterprise environments we recommend using [Microsoft Intune](/mem/intune/apps/apps-add-office365) or [Microsoft Endpoint Configuration Manager](deploy-microsoft-365-apps-configuration-manager.md).
 Check out [this video](https://youtu.be/fA8lcnRXmkI) and the [Intune documentation](/mem/intune/apps/apps-add-office365) to learn more about deploying the Microsoft 365 Apps this way.

 If you haven't already, complete the [assessment](assess-microsoft-365-apps.md) and [planning](plan-microsoft-365-apps.md) phases for your Microsoft 365 Apps deployment.